07 Mar Seattle Photographer: I Lied to You

 The truth came out.
-They have been married 32 years, with stunning grandkids they are so proud of, and are flying to Alaska to see the newest addition as soon as she makes her debut.
+They have been married 32 years, with stunning grandkids they are so proud of and are flying to Alaska to see the newest addition as soon as she makes her debut.
 They were the picture of my relationship goals.
 They were the collage in my head of what I wanted for myself, for my son.
-Their three kids and slew of grandkids are so lucky to have role models like this who pour out love, model love, real love.
+Their three kids and a slew of grandkids are so lucky to have role models like this who pour out love, model love, real love.
 I have never seen anything like it.
-I asked them as many questions as I could in the four hour flight to Seattle wanting desperately for some knowledge of how they do what they do because they are doing it right.
+I asked them as many questions as I could in the four-hour flight to Seattle wanting desperately for some knowledge of how they do what they do because they are doing it right.
 I felt happier just talking to them.
 They literally warmed my heart and soul.

 The attention soon turned to my son and I with a question I tend to stumble on abruptly arose.

 “When are you going to give him a sibling?”